Stev0439/Focus-Bot/DESIGN.md

 [S2] Note will not be removed until User manually closes reminder.

 Subflows:
-[S1] User does not input a date/time.
+* [S1] User does not input a date/time.
 Bot will set reminder date/time to 24 hours after current date/time.
-[S2] Bot is not active at the provided date/time.
+* [S2] Bot is not active at the provided date/time.
 When Bot becomes active after reminder date/time, display note.

 Alternative Flows:
-[E1] User does not input a note.
+* [E1] User does not input a note.

-Use Case Two: Start Pomodoro Focus Technique
+<ins>Use Case Two: Start Pomodoro Focus Technique</ins>

 Preconditions:
-The user has a browser that supports the plugin extension That there are not other focus techniques running at the same time
+* The user has a browser that supports the plugin extension
+* There are not other focus techniques running at the same time

 Main Flow:
 The user opens the main menu by clicking on the browser extension